 When you’re finally tuckered out, head back to your hotel and dream about your wonderful time in the Eternal City!

-Alright, that wraps up my guide to seeing Rome in 3 days!
-Special thanks to TripAdvisor for sponsoring this post – as always, all thoughts and opinions are entirely my own.
+Alright, that wraps up my guide to the places to visit in Rome in 3 days!
 Until next time – Ciao!